 The design of this website is meant to reflect my style by emphasizing legibility and simplicity.
 Focus, not froth.

-The design of this website was inspired by Derek Sivers’s website, and he also helped me start.
-His essays showed me the beauty of succinct essays.
+The design of this website was inspired by Derek Sivers’s website, and he also helped me start this.
+His essays also showed me the beauty of succinct writing.